What Does White Toenail Polish Actually Mean?

 Common Questions About Polish Colors

-Does polish color really affect sales?
+Does polish color really affect photo performance?

 Should I only use popular colors?